Argyrochosma nivea: Phytochemistry

-Varieties
+The main component of the farina is a dihydrostilbenoid known as isonotholaenic acid.
+A mixture of flavonoid aglycones is also present.
+Those identified are kaempferol 7-methyl ether, kaempferol 3,4'-dimethyl ether, kaempferol 4',7-dimethyl ether, apigenin, apigenin 4'-methyl ether, apigenin 7-methyl ether, apigenin 4',7-dimethyl ether, naringenin 7-methyl ether, naringenin 4',7-dimethyl ether, eriodictyol 7-methyl ether, quercetin 3',7-dimethyl ether, and luteolin 4',7-dimethyl ether.

+Similar species

-Historically, A. flava and A. tenera have often been treated as varieties of this species.
-Yellow farina is the most distinctive trait of A. flava; it also differs in several more subtle characteristics, having a darker stipe and rhizome scales that are not crisped (wavy).
+Historically, A. flavens and A. tenera have often been treated as varieties of this species.
+Yellow farina is the most distinctive trait of A. flavens; it also differs in several more subtle characteristics, having a darker stipe and rhizome scales that are not crisped (wavy).
 A lack of farina distinguishes A. tenera from A. nivea sensu stricto.
 It is also less dissected (usually only bipinnate, except at the base of the leaf blade), and has rhizome scales not strongly crisped.